wujr5/c-and-cpp-language-learning/cs/cs-week15-project2.md

 # week15 Final Project

 Final project is our the last project.
-There are four options for you guys to choose.
+There are two options for you guys to choose.
 But of course, if you are able to do more, just do it !

 ## 1 Option 1: Review